Most Linux computers use the Grand Unified Bootloader (GRUB) — more

 11

-• The set root line identifies the partition from which the kernel and initial RAM disk are read, but the search line then overrides this value and locates the partition by the Universally Unique Identifier (UUID) number of the file system that it contains.
+line then overrides this value and locates the partition by the Universally Unique Identifier (UUID) number of the file system that it contains. - The

-• The linux line identifies a Linux kernel and sets the options that are passed to it.
+line identifies a Linux kernel and sets the options that are passed to it. - The

 Interacting with GRUB 2 at boot time